GoncaloABdaSilva/MastersThesis/Source Code/README.md

 After uploading both the code and datasets, go to Kaggle's homepage, select "Code", and click "+ New Notebook" to create a notebook.
 All training is executed within this notebook, while using Kaggle's free computational resources.
 To use the uploaded files, click "+ Add input", filter by "Your Work" and "Datasets" to reveal all your datasets, and press the "+" button on those to be used.

 For dual-GPU training (16GB x2), under the notebook's name go to "Settings", "Accelerator", "GPU T4 x2".
 These resources are limited to 30 hours per week.
+You can check your weekly quota by going to Kaggle's homepage and clicking on the icon on the top right corner.
 The file [notebook_example.ipynb](https://github.com/GoncaloABdaSilva/MastersThesis/blob/3d9007e7450842499506f1f5639a5c61f46a4643/Source%20Code/notebook_example.ipynb) contains the code used to start training , as well as an example of what it prints while running.
 Copy the code cells to your notebook.

 The following image is an example of how it should look.